-Each considered hazard type is associated with certain event characteristics (e.g., rupture characteristics and magnitude in the case of earthquakes) that do not depend on a specific location (or site) of interest.
-We denote the curves relating the event characteristics to their corresponding occurrence/exceedance rates as magnitude-frequency event curves (e.g., distributions in seismic hazard analysis or intensity-duration-frequency in flood hazard modelling).
+Each considered hazard type is associated with certain event characteristics (e.g., rupture characteristics and magnitude in the case of earthquakes).
+These quantities characterise the event as a whole without accounting for local effects at the system's location (or site).
+We denote the curves relating the event characteristics to their corresponding occurrence/exceedance rates as event curves (e.g., magnitude-frequency distributions in seismic hazard analysis or intensityduration-frequency in flood hazard modelling).
 The event characteristics are typically translated into relevant (local) intensity measures that quantify the location-/site-specific effects and the corresponding physical impacts caused by the event.
-Appropriate methods for local-intensity calculation can be found in the literature and typically depend on the hazard type considered.
-For example, Ground Motion Models (GMMs) (Douglas and Edwards 2016) can be used to translate earthquake characteristics into earthquake-induced ground-motion measures such as peak ground parameters and spectral accelerations.
+Appropriate methods for local-intensity calculation can be found in the literature and depend on the hazard type considered.
+For example, Ground Motion Models (GMMs) (Douglas and Edwards 2016) can be used to translate earthquake characteristics into earthquake-induced ground-motion intensity measures such as peak ground parameters and spectral accelerations.
 These methods can be integrated within a probabilistic framework to obtain curves that relate each intensity measure to its associated frequency of exceedance.
 Such curves are denoted as hazard curves (e.g., the curves for wind speed and surge depth in Apivatanagul et al. 2011).
 Because both event and hazard curves are used interchangeably in the proposed formulation for the same purpose on a case-by-case basis, we arbitrarily introduce the term rate curves to refer collectively to both cases and the term severity measure to refer to both event characteristics and intensity measures.

-The severity measure associated with the occurrence of the i-th hazard type h_i is denoted as m_i , and the corresponding rate curve is denoted as $\lambda(m_i)$.
-The rate of occurrence of hazard type h_i can be obtained from the rate curve as

-$$\lambda_i = \lambda(m{i,min})$$ (1) where $m{i,min}$ is the minimum value of interest of the severity measure (e.g., for earthquakes, it could be the minimum magnitude of engineering interest).
-In other words, the rate of occurrence of h_i is the rate of exceedance of its minimum severity measure.
+The severity measure associated with the occurrence of the i-th hazard type $h_i$ is denoted as $m_i$ , and the corresponding rate curve is denoted as $\lambda(m_i)$ .
+The rate of occurrence of hazard type $h_i$ can be obtained from the rate curve as where $m{i,min}$ is the minimum value of interest of the severity measure (e.g., for earthquakes, it could be the minimum magnitude of engineering interest).
+In other words, the rate of occurrence of $h_i$ is the rate of exceedance of its minimum severity measure.
 If a hazard type is associated with multiple severity measures, rate surfaces define their joint rate.
-For example, intensity-duration-frequency surfaces are a standard tool to quantify the mean return period of given rainfall heights and durations (Fadhel et al. 2017).
+For example, intensityduration-frequency surfaces are a standard tool to quantify the mean return period of given rainfall heights and durations (Fadhel et al. 2017).
 They define the mean return period (reciprocal to the rate) as a function of both severity measures.
 The rates obtained from these curves/surfaces are then used in event simulation, assuming that the event occurrences follow a homogeneous Poisson process (for example, both the Bartlett-Lewis and the Neyman-Scott models for storm generation rely on this assumption; Ritschel et al. 2017).
-In homogeneous Poisson processes, the interarrival times between event occurrences of hazard type h_i follow an exponential distribution with parameter λ_i .
+In homogeneous Poisson processes, the interarrival times $t_h$ between event occurrences of hazard type $h_i$ follow an exponential distribution with parameter $\lambda_i$ .
 A critical assumption of such processes is that events occur independently, a somewhat restrictive assumption for specific hazard types that change the underlying conditions of the environment affecting the rate of subsequent events (e.g., rate of aftershocks after a mainshock of a given magnitude and location).
-To account for such phenomena, the homogeneous Poisson assumption is typically retained after appropriate transformations of non-homogeneous rates into homogeneous ones (e.g., Iervolino et al. 2014, 2022).
+To account for such phenomena, the homogeneous Poisson assumption is typically retained after appropriate transformations of non-homogeneous rates into homogeneous ones (e.g., lervolino et al. 2014, 2022).